Liz stopped by to do a check up on the hives. It had been one week since she installed her three hives and she wanted to make sure all was well.

 It means we left a little gap in between two frames when we closed them up last week and since then they filled it up by building new comb.

 Can you see the gap we left?

-Counting down from top, between the third and forth frame.
+Counting down from the top, between the third and fourth frame.